 How easy is it to get into Lancaster Medical School?

-Is Lancaster a Russel Group University?
+Is Lancaster a Russell Group University?

 What is the interview-to-offer offer ratio for Lancaster Medicine?